How to Use Flower Enhancers

 However, if you still need some encouragement, here are some tips for choosing an essence:

-- Read the flower’s description and feel if it addresses any pertinent issues for you;
+- Read the flower’s description and feel if it applies to you at this time;

 - Look at the flower’s picture and notice if there is a “pull” or resonance for you with that particular flower;

-- (if you have access to a range of essences) … Hold the bottles in your hand one by one, and tune in to the appropriateness of each essence.
+- Hold the bottles in your hand one by one, and tune in to the appropriateness of each essence.
 You may be drawn to one particular essence; or

 7 suggestions on how you can use these essences